-This list could easily be renamed Morgan Brittany Masterpieces, with this particular Dallas star starring in 4 out of 5 of these series – she did not star in Tales from the Crypt – but then she starred in an impressive amount of 1980s classic TV.
-Now with the help of darlin’ husband and the Internet, I can find out which stars of yesteryear starred in these retro greats.
+This list could easily be renamed Morgan Brittany Masterpieces, with this particular Dallas star (she played Katherine Wentworth) starring in 4 out of 5 of these series – she did not star in Tales from the Crypt – but then she starred in an impressive amount of 1980s TV and films.
+Now with the help of Darlin Husband and the Internet, I can find out which stars of yesteryear starred in these retro greats.

 The Love Boat (1977-87)

 The Love Boat, puntadeleste

 The Love Boat (1977-87) promoted cruise ships for 10 years as hotbeds of the high seas for lovers, star-crossed lovers and romance was a guilty pleasure of my youth and childhood.
 This image is now tarnished by the Finnish TV series Sinkkulaiva (2013-14) along with its disco Love Boat inspired theme tune which is a reality show which told us the truth (told HERE).

 Hotel Intro, ilovetvintros

 Fantasy Island (1977-84)

 Fantasy Island – Intro [HQ], Jan Schmelter

-It even had a crossover with the Love Boat which was bizarre when you think about it as everyone visited by aeroplane.
-The catchphrase the plane boss the plane from those retro days signalled the guest star arrivals.
-Guest stars included Tanya Roberts (That 70s Show (1998-2006)), Cybill Shepherd (Moonlighting (1985- 1989)) and The Baroness from The Sound of Music (1965).
+It even had a crossover with The Love Boat which was bizarre when you think about it as everyone visited by aeroplane.
+Tattoo’s catchphrase was “the plane boss the plane” and signalled the guest star arrivals.
+Guest stars included Tanya Roberts (Charlie’s Angels (1980-81), Cybill Shepherd (Moonlighting (1985-89)) and Eleanor Parker from The Sound of Music (1965).

 Tales from the Crypt (1989-1996)

 Tales From The Crypt Intro (HD), CRYPTKEEPERKID

 Glitter (1984-85) – Intro & Close

 Another Aaron Spelling baby along with Dynasty and the aforementioned Love Boat and Hotel.
 This told the story of a glossy entertainment magazine and its stories of the glamorous entertainment world.
 It was shown in the UK.
 I loved this series and was sad to learn that all the episodes were not shown by the Beeb so please powers that be put a rerun on next time I’m home as feeling a bit cheated now.

-Brittany and Crosby the two famous sister-in- laws who both shot their Ewing brother-in-laws Bobby and J.R. respectively, this head to head would have made as interesting viewing.
-As much as seeing Crosby’s dad Bing Crosby singing with Hagman’s mum, Mary Martin, but only for the die hard Dallas fan.
+Brittany and Crosby played the two famous sisters-in-law who both shot their Ewing brothers-in-law, Bobby and J.R. respectively, this head to head would have made interesting viewing.
+Almost as much as seeing Crosby’s dad Bing Crosby singing with Hagman’s mum, Mary Martin, but only for the die-hard Dallas fan…